vinceimbat/vinceimbat/content/writing as spiritual practice martin.md

 "a surge from the heart"

-He wrote books as if he was a spiritual director or a spiritual doctor.
-He answered questions people pose.
+==He wrote books as if he was a spiritual director or a spiritual doctor.
+He answered questions people pose.==

 Relating other people's questions to questions he asked himself.

 When people read writings about spirituality, they expect you to be transparent.
 - Example: Journals of Thomas Merton - narrative theology
-- The writing has to remind the reader that the author struggles and that there's nothing to be embarrased about
+- ==The writing has to remind the reader that the author struggles and that there's nothing to be embarrased about==
-- Strive to create a bond with your reader
+- ==Strive to create a bond with your reader==
 - Consciously choose to be the "wounded prayer" to lead others; but not too much of yourself in.
 Bring other voices.

 examination of conscience vs examination of consciousness